-Incorporated by reference herein are the Funds' Annual Report to shareholders for the fiscal year ended June 30, 2023, which includes the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", Statement of Assets and Liabilities", "Statement of Operations", "Statement of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements".
-A copy of the Funds' Annual Report and Semi-Annual Report can be obtained at no charge by calling 1-800-736-1145 or writing the Funds.
+Incorporated by reference herein are the Funds' Annual Financials and Other Information for the fiscal year ended June 30, 2024, which are included as part of the Funds' Form N-CSR filings and include the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", "Statement of Assets and Liabilities", "Statement of Operations", "Statement of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements".
+A copy of each Fund's Annual Financials and Other Information, Annual Report and Semi-Annual Report can be obtained at no charge by calling 1-800-736-1145 or writing the Funds.